syX113/hslu-nlp/README.md

 ┗ requirements.txt
  ```

+Stage 1 & 2 developed and authored by: Tim Giger
-Developed and authored by: Tim Giger
+Stage 3, 4 & 5 developed and authored by: Contessotto Arian, Reichmuth Levin & Tim Giger